 Andrew D. Keyt

-A frequent speaker on family business topics, Keyt has spoken for such diverse groups as The Chicago Bar Association, The ABA National Trust School, The Seeley Conference at Cornell University, The Northern Trust Corporation, Harris Bank and The Family Firm Institute.
-As a leader in the field of family business, Keyt has been published in magazines and journals including Family Business and Family Business Review.
-Keyt is frequently quoted by news media such as, Chicago Tribune, The Economist, The Wall Street Journal, Entrepreneur Magazine, National Public Radio, ABC World News tonight, CNBC.com, Smart Money Magazine, and Business Newsmakers with Jack Taylor.
+A frequent speaker on family business topics, Andrew has spoken for such diverse groups as The Chicago Bar Association, The ABA National Trust School, The Seeley Conference at Cornell University, The Northern Trust Corp., Harris Bank, The Family Firm Institute, and several industry associations.
+As a leader in the field of family business, he has been published in magazines and journals including Families in Business, Family Business, and Family Business Review.
+He is frequently quoted by news media such as Chicago Tribune, The Economist, The Wall Street Journal, Entrepreneur Magazine, Smart Money Management, National Public Radio, ABC World News tonight, CNBC.com, and Business Newsmakers with Jack Taylor.

 Marketing & Programs Director

 Erin Kuhn-Krueger has a broad background in marketing communications, project management, branding and event planning, with a strong focus on the business-to-business world.
 With her creative style and detail-oriented mindset, she has directed and implemented comprehensive marketing campaigns, advertising, direct mail, web, public relations, and more.
 Erin has also planned and executed promotions and logistics for trade shows, educational conferences and seminars, awards competitions and receptions, and gala benefits.